benhenshaw/rhythm/doc/final.md

 **This Project** Multi      C                2D            Built-in mixer
                                              Buffer access Buffer access

 As mentioned earlier in this document, there are many tools available for the creation of video games on many platforms.
 Some of these tools, such as Unity and Unreal are attempting to provide a vast amount of functionality in an attempt to be general purpose and provide a useful foundation for any video game.
 Others, such as LÖVE and Cocos2D are attempting to support only games with 2D graphics.
-Each of these tools are targetting certain platforms, some of which include video game consoles.
+Each of these tools target certain platforms, some of which include video game consoles.
 This project has a narrower scope than all of the given examples, as it is designed around supporting a specific game.

 Many of these tools offer 3D graphics, support for many programming languages (some of which include an embedded interpreter or virtual machine for these languages), and impose limits on the use control of audio output.
 These are all features that I did not want in this project, and their existence in the final binary of the game make it more complex with no gain.
 This was the initial inspiration for this project: to produce a piece of software that only includes necessary components.